arunmur/DubstepSublime/README.md

 <tr><td>##FILE_IN_REMOTE##</td><td>represents the current file in remote machine(home should be specified in settings file)</td></tr>
 </table>

-More custom place holders can be provided in the <font color="blue">Dubstep.sublime-settings</font> file.
+More custom place holders can be provided in the <b>Dubstep.sublime-settings</b> file.
 Placeholders will run a command in your laptop/desktop and send it as an argument to the remote.

 ```JSON
 {